gaia-platform/examples-staging/frequent_flyer/README.md

 - Uses the [on_update](https://gaia-platform.github.io/gaia-platform-docs.io/articles/reference/declarative-on_update.html) rule prefix to watch for updates to the flight_status field in the trip table.
 - When the frequent flyer app updates flight status, the rules engine fires this rule which updates the trip segments when the flight status is set to landed.
 - For more information on the on_ rule prefixes, see [on_xxxx Rule prefixes](https://gaia-platform.github.io/gaia-platform-docs.io/articles/rulesets-gaia-programming-model.html#on_xxxx-rule-prefixes) in the Gaia programming model documentation.

+## Frequent Flyer app direct access code

+The app uses the Direct Access classes to update the database.

+- Explictly starts a transaction against the database.
+For more information, see [TBD]().
+- Gets a list of flights that match the flight number and sets the cursor to the start of the list.
+With the sample data set this returns just one row or no rows.
+- Iterate through the returned list of flights flights that have have a status of "scheduled".
+- Use the [Direct Access Classes API](https://gaia-platform.github.io/gaia-platform-docs.io/articles/reference/da-class-api.html) to instantiate a writer.
+- Set the `flight_status` and `flight_miles`.
+- Update the row.
+- Commit the transaction.